kseniyapotter/user_administration/README.md

 $ docker-compose exec web ./manage.py createsuperuser

 Open http://127.0.0.1:8000/admin, login as superuser and create a group with permissions 'add', 'change', 'delete' for 'customer user'.
 Create users with 'Staff status' belong to this group.
+These users are the Administrators.

 Create google OAuth 2.0 in Google Developers Console (https://console.developers.google.com/) Add key and secret to local_settings.py.